-- Prior to first use on day of harvest.

-- During harvest, samples shall be taken at

-routine intervals (i.e., hourly, breaks, lunch,

-etc.) as determine by historical data showing

-typical degree of variation.
-Continuous
+- Prior to first use on day of harvest. - During harvest, samples shall be taken at routine intervals (i.e., hourly, breaks, lunch, etc.) as determine by historical data showing typical degree of variation.

-monitoring (preferred) with periodic

-verification by titration OR Routine monitoring

-if the system can be shown to have a low

-degree of variation.

-- For wells, perform an agricultural water system assessment and/or treat as described in Appendix A. - Retest the water at the same sampling point after conducting the agricultural water system assessment for water used for harvest and/or taking remedial actions to determine if it meets the outlined microbial acceptance criteria for this use.
+- For wells, perform an agricultural water system assessment and/or treat as described in Appendix A. - Retest the water at the same sampling point after conducting the agricultural water assessment for water used for harvest and/or taking remedial actions to determine if it meets the outlined microbial acceptance criteria for this use.

-For example, if a water sample for the water intended for used on to clean food-contact surfaces has detectable generic E. coli, DO NOT USE THE WATER.STOP using that water system, eExamine the distribution line and source inlet as described in Appendix A and retest from the same point of use.
+For example, if the water intended for use on food-contact surfaces has detectable generic E. coli, DO NOT USE THE WATER.

+Examine the distribution line and source inlet as described in Appendix A and retest from the same point of use.